JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ### Intermediate source sets

-In simple multiplatform projects, only common code is shared among all available platforms and platform-specific code.
+Simple multiplatform projects usually have only common and platform-specific code.
+The `commonMain` source set represents the common code shared among all declared targets.
+Platform-specific source sets, like `jvmMain`, represent platform-specific code compiled only to the respective target.

 In practice, you often need more granular code sharing.

 Consider an example where you need to target all modern Apple devices and Android devices: